I created my first personal development plan when I was 16.

 No builder builds a house without getting a proper plan.

 So too, our lives need direction and planning.
-That’s why personal development planning is an important process to achieving your goals.
+Planning for your future is essential to achieving your goals.

 A personal development plan (at least a good one) takes a high level look at various aspects of your life before narrowing down on specifics.
 Such analysis is really what makes our goals come true because we see what we need, but also how exactly to get there.